-At the same time they offered sacrifices, and trusted in them.
-They did those things, which would not be grateful to the Lord, nor profitable to them.
-Or, “ye do steal”, etc.; so the Septuagint, and all the Oriental versions; and likewise the Targum; as charging them with them; these are sins against the second table of the law, as what follow are against the first.
+At the same time, they offered sacrifices, and trusted in them.
+They did those things, which would not be pleasing to the Lord, nor profitable to them.
+Or, “ye do steal”, etc.; so explains the Septuagint, and all the Oriental versions; and likewise the Targum; as charging the people with them; these are sins against the second table of the law, as what follow are against the first.
 Note: The “first table” is about the way God’s people should relate to God.
 The second “table” is about the way they should relate to their neighbors.

 “And burn incense unto Baal, and walk after other gods whom ye know not”: For they not only burnt incense to Baal, which was an act of idolatrous worship; but served other strange gods they had not known before.
 Whose names they had never heard of, and of whose help and assistance they had no experience; nor received any benefit from, as they had from the one and only true God.
 And therefore, it was great folly and ingratitude for them to forsake the Lord, and walk after these.

 Jeremiah 7:10 “And come and stand before me in this house, which is called by my name, and say, We are delivered to do all these abominations?”

 In the temple; either as if they had done no such thing, like the whore, that wipes her mouth, and saith she hath done no wickedness (Prov.
 30:20), noting their deep hypocrisy.
-Or else that this would barely atone for all their abominations, as if they could make God amends for their sins by their duties; and their posture of standing notes their service (1 Kings 10:8; Prov.
+Or else that this would barely atone for all their abominations, as if they could make God amends for their sins by their duties; and their posture of standing denotes their service (1 Kings 10:8; Prov.
 22:29).